yvelikova/axway-open-docs/content/en/docs/apim_howto_guides/apigw_mqclient_tlssetup.md

 API Gateway is built on Java and uses Java message service (JMS) for messaging.
 Connecting to JMS servers requires some general configuration and special settings:

-* Connect to JMS server configuration - see [Configure messaging services](/docs/apim_policydev/apigw_poldev/general_messaging/)
+* To configure the connection to a JMS server, see [Configure messaging services](/docs/apim_policydev/apigw_poldev/general_messaging/).
-* To listen on queues or topics for messages to process, configure a JMS service provider (listener) - see [Configure API Gateway instances and listeners](/docs/apim_policydev/apigw_gw_instances/) on section *Configure Messaging System connections*
+* To listen on queues or topics for messages to process, configure a JMS service provider (listener) as detailed in [Configure API Gateway instances and listeners](/docs/apim_policydev/apigw_gw_instances/) on section *Configure Messaging System connections*
-* For writing otherwise received and processed messages to queues or topics and waiting for reply messages from back-end services - see [Policy filter reference](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_policydev/apigw_polref/) - [Route to JMS filters](/docs/apim_policydev/apigw_polref/routing_jms/)
+* For writing received and processed messages to queues or topics and waiting for reply messages from back-end services, see [Route to JMS filters](/docs/apim_policydev/apigw_polref/routing_jms/)

 Different vendors have different strategies to maintain compatibility between messaging clients and JMS servers.
 IBM offers backward compatibility for some versions of MQ clients as described in [IBM Support, MQ 7.x, MQ 8.0, MQ 9.0 and MQ 9.1 compatibility with previous versions](https://www.ibm.com/support/pages/mq-7x-mq-80-mq-90-and-mq-91-compatibility-previous-versions-including-usage-ccdt-files-jms-bindings-ssltls).